 - Remain calm and be sure to give lots of praise and a yummy treat after your teeth-and-gum massage.
-You're trying to build trust and your cat’s tolerance to the experience, gradually increase the length of time you spend on the task each day.
+You're trying to build trust and your cat’s tolerance to the experience, gradually increasing the length of time you spend on the task each day.

 - Once your feline friend is used to you massaging their gums each day, you will be able to gradually introduce a soft-bristled toothbrush you can acquire from your vet and some special cat toothpaste.
 Toothpaste can come in a range of excellent flavors for cats like beef or chicken.

-Not every cat will respond well to having their teeth brushed.
+Not every cat will respond well to having its teeth brushed.
 Some cat owners find they have an easier time cleaning their cat's teeth with some gauze while others prefer to apply a dental gel with their fingers that will do the work for them.

 Regular at-home cleanings and annual dental checkups are the best way to prevent long-term oral health issues for your cat.
-If you notice your cat is experiencing any discomfort around their mouth, or notice signs of infection or inflammation be sure to bring your cat in for an appointment right away.
+If you notice your cat is experiencing any discomfort around its mouth, or notice signs of infection or inflammation be sure to bring your cat in for an appointment right away.

 To find out more about the veterinary dental care available here at our South Wilton animal hospital check out our dentistry page.